autocar-logo

 Should you consider the Volkswagen Tayron?
 Pros and cons explained

 The premiumness of the cabin is further enhanced by modern-day features, which the Tayron gets in plenty.
-In addition to the digital screens mentioned above, the Tayron features a panoramic sunroof, 3-zone climate control with rear vents, an 11-speaker Harman Kardon sound system, an augmented reality (AR)-based head-up display (HUD), and a powered tailgate with gesture control.
-It also gets 12-way powered front seats with memory, massage, heating, and ventilation functions.
-All these amenities make the Tayron feel like a new-age offering.
+In addition to the digital screens mentioned above, the Tayron boasts a panoramic sunroof, 3-zone climate control with rear vents, an 11-speaker Harman Kardon sound system, an augmented reality (AR)-based head-up display (HUD) and a powered tailgate with gesture control.
+It also gets 12-way powered front seats with memory, massage, heating and ventilation functions.
+All these make the Tayron feel like a new-age offering.

-However, important features like climate control and seat ventilation settings have to be operated via the infotainment system.
+But some important features, such as climate control and seat ventilation settings, have to be operated via the infotainment system.
 This means that you will have to take your eyes off the road, which is unsafe.
-However, one notable thing is that the climate and ventilation settings are always visible on the screen, and while there are two touch-sensitive sliders to control the climate, some tactile buttons could have made it easier and more intuitive to use.
+However, the climate and ventilation settings are always visible on the screen, and while there are two touch-sensitive sliders to control the climate, some tactile buttons could have made it easier and more intuitive to use.

 Should you consider the Volkswagen Tayron?
 Pros and cons explained

-In terms of safety, it is equipped with 9 airbags, a 360-degree camera with a blind spot monitor, a level-2 ADAS, ABS with EBD, electronic stability control, a tyre pressure monitoring system (TPMS), and hill-hold assist.
+In terms of safety, the Tayron is equipped with 9 airbags, a 360-degree camera with a blind-spot monitor, Level 2 ADAS, ABS with EBD, electronic stability control, a tyre-pressure monitoring system (TPMS) and hill-hold assist.
 In our time with the Tayron, we found out that the lane-keep assist and adaptive cruise control worked well on the well-marked Jaisalmer roads.
-One thing that needs improvement, however, is the 360-degree camera feed resolution.
+But one thing that needs improvement is the 360-degree camera feed’s resolution.

 Features Volkswagen’s revered EA888 engine that also powers the Kodiaq